gpuweb/spirv-execution-env/execution-env.md

 [//]: # (No subgroups support.
 Useful, but not widely available?)

 ### Debug Instructions

-All debug instructions must be stripped.
+The following debug instructions are permitted: OpName, OpMemberName, OpLine, OpNoLine, OpModuleProcessed, OpString, OpSourceExtension, OpSource, and OpSourceContinued.

 ### Annotations